Jhansi Uttar Pradesh, India Travel Guide

 | Rani Mahal (foreigners) | ₹100 - ₹200 | Entry fee |

-This section outlines important health precautions, safety measures, and emergency information to keep you prepared.
+This part details important health precautions, safety measures, and emergency information to keep you prepared.

-Yellow Fever certificate if arriving from or transiting through endemic countries.
+Yellow Fever certificate when arriving from or transiting through endemic countries.

 Typhoid, Hepatitis A and B, Tdap, MMR.
-Consult a travel doctor 4-6 weeks before trip.
+Speak with a travel medicine specialist 4-6 weeks before trip.

 Japanese Encephalitis or Rabies for extended rural stays or close animal contact.